 Hybrid web apps are the last type in our example.
 We already covered briefly that Next.js offers the best of both worlds in that it renders the page UI using SSR and then hands off the data responsibility to the client-side React application.
 But when would we need both functionalities?

-For hybrid web apps that doesn’t require SEO, both Gatsby and Next.js are capable.
-But for applications that require SEO for publicly accessible dynamic content, then Next.js is the best option.
+For hybrid web apps that don’t require SEO, both Gatsby and Next.js are capable.
+But for applications that require SEO for publicly accessible dynamic contents, then Next.js is the best option.

-I’d encourage you to check their docs for more information.Hope you enjoying reading the article, let me know what you think of both frameworks and your firsthand experience with them in the comment box. 🤗
+Check out their official documentation for more information.
+I hope you enjoyed reading this article.
+Let me know what you think of both frameworks and your firsthand experience with them in the comment section below.

 The LogRocket Redux middleware package adds an extra layer of visibility into your user sessions.
 LogRocket logs all actions and state from your Redux stores.